 Breathing exercises are extremely helpful to manage daily stress.
 Most of us remember about breathing exercises when a stressful situation occurs and we have to ease anxiety.
 But doing breathing exercises on a daily basis irrespective of your stress level at the moment can contribute to your overall health.
 Download a breathing app for your phone.

+Now you know how to recover from burnout.
 Understanding which activities help you relieve stress is key to burnout recovery.
 For some people it’s exercising in the gym and no socializing, for some it’s socializing alone, for some it’s time spend in nature, etc. find what works best for you.

 In case your feel resentful towards your management, family, etc., see my article How to Let Go of Resentment.